-Every home in Britain will be fitted with smart energy meters by 2020. uSwitch explains who will fit yours, what the installation process is like and when you can expect to get your new smart meter.
+With smart meter installations on the rise, uSwitch explains who will fit yours, what the installation process is like and how to make the most of your new meter once installed.

 Upgrading Britain’s metering system is a government initiative aimed to eliminate inaccurate, estimated energy bills, and to improve the public’s understanding of their energy usage.